robotlolita/robotlolita.github.io/_posts/2013-06-06-node-modules-to-rule-them-all.md

 And, well, the madness goes on and on.

-In JavaScript, first-class namespacing can be emulated through objects, but we don't get full-on first-class namespaces — we can't manipulate the contents of a function's locals, for example, as we would be able to do in Io, Clojure and a couple of other languages.
-And ES5 strict just got rid of `with` — which was badly designed anyways.
+In JavaScript, first-class namespacing can be emulated through objects, but they're still rather awkward to work with.
+We can't have a function run in a particular namespace, for example, as you'd be able to do in something like Io.
+And ES5 strict just got rid of `with`, so you can't unpack a first-class namespace in the current scope — though the feature did cause way too much more problems than it was worth it.
 Tough luck.
 First-class namespaces are a *real nice thing*, unfortunately they don't solve modularity problems.

 ### The Module Pattern